 Regularly bathing a pet may help keep the allergens out of their fur.
-Preventative methods, like allergy medications, regular housecleaning, or limited interaction between the afflicted individual and your pet, may help alleviate mild to moderate reactions to the pet itself.
+Preventative methods, like allergy medications, regular house cleaning, or limited interaction between the afflicted individual and your pet, may help alleviate mild to moderate reactions to the pet itself.

 Try these additional tips to love your pet without the itching and sneezing:

-The ASPCA® offers great advice on how to handle pet allergies in your home.
-Also, did you know pets can actually help protect kids from developing allergies?+ Learn more about why kids and pets make a perfect pairing.
+The ASPCA offers great advice on how to handle pet allergies in your home.
+Also, did you know pets can actually help protect kids from developing allergies?
+Learn more about why kids and pets make a perfect pairing.

-Considering a furry addition to your family?
+Are you considering a furry addition to your family?
 If you or one of your human family members have pet allergies, you might want to look into breeds that shed less.

 Lightly-shedding dogs and cats may produce fewer allergens.
 But, since the proteins found in dog and cat hair that trigger allergic reactions are also found in their saliva and skin, hypoallergenic pets can still cause a reaction for some people.

 Notice a pattern in the listed breeds?
 That’s because most pets considered to be hypoallergenic either have curly, coarse coats or are pretty much hairless.
-Another factor that might help a breed make a hypoallergenic pet list is having a lower level of protein in the fur.
+Another factor that might help a breed be a hypoallergenic pet is them having a lower level of protein in the fur.
 It’s good to keep all these things in mind during your search for a new companion if allergens are a concern.

 title: Pet Allergies and Hypoallergenic Pets